davidcliffe/Personal-website/README.md

 and applications.</p>

 <p>This website was completed in a week and introduced me to HTML, CSS, Git, and GitHub.
 I found the styling can be tedious and struggled at times since there are
 so many ways to make changes.
-Using git is also something that got me confused several times and will take some effort to get comfortable with.
+Using Git is also something that got me confused several times and will take some effort to get comfortable with.
 Nevertheless I am quite pleased with the result and to have started my journey into the world of software development</p><br>

 <h2>Author</h2>